-- 2. Does the applicant explain how they are positioned to engage with and support the underrepresented community they described. - 3.
-Are the underrepresented among the applicant's or the project's leadership, artists, and decisionmakers? - 4.
-In what ways has the applicant made attempts to be more equitable and inclusive?
-5 If the applicant is an organization or group that primarily serves people identified above. what are the unique ways in which they will engage with members of your community who are not yet connected to their work? - 6.
-Is the project's venue publicly accessible?
+- Does the applicant describe how the project identifies and proactively addresses barriers to engaging historically marginalized, targeted, and underserved people and identities that may otherwise have limited access to your proposed grant activities at the school.
+Examples might include: Indigenous people and People of Color; immigrants and/or refugees; LGBTpeople; economically disadvantaged individuals; and people with disabilities. - In what ways has the applicant made attempts to be more equitable and inclusive? - Is the project's venue publicly accessible?
 In what ways does the grant project ensure that people with disabilities can participate?
-Examples might include ADA accessible venue, ASL interpretation, audio described performance, large print programs, sensory tours, etc. How will accessibility options be conveyed to the community?
-The grant reviewers will be asked to provide comments about inclusion of people with disabilities for this project.
-7. If there is a financial cost for participants of your project, what considerations are made for those who may find such costs a barrier?
-Examples might include ticket discounts, scholarships, waived membership dues, transportation reimbursements, stipends, etc.
+Examples might include ADA accessible venue, ASL interpretation, audio described performance, large print programs, sensory tours, etc. How will accessibility options be conveyed to the community at large for the open to the public event? - If there is a financial cost for participants at a grant project event, what considerations will be made for those who may find such costs a barrier?
+Examples might include ticket discounts, scholarships, transportation reimbursements, stipends, etc. These can be paid for with grant funds.